BonsaiDen/JavaScript-Garden/doc/en/types/equality.md

     " \t\r\n"    ==   0             // true

-The above table shows the results of the type coercion and it is the main reason why the use of `==` is regarded as bad practice, it introduces hard to track down bugs due to its complicated conversion rules.
+The above table shows the results of the type coercion and it is the main reason why the use of `==` is widely regarded as bad practice, it introduces hard to track down bugs due to its complicated conversion rules.

 Additionally there is also a performance impact when type coercion is in play;
-for example, a string has to be converted to a number before it can be compared with another number.
+for example, a string has to be converted to a number before it can be compared to another number.

-### The Strict Equals Operator
+### The strict equals operator

 The strict equals operator consists of **three** equal signs: `===`

-Other than the normal equals operator, the strict equals operator does **not** coerce the types of its operands.
+Other than the normal equals operator, the strict equals operator does **not** perform type coercion between its operands.

     ""           ===   "0"           // false
     0            ===   ""            // false